yihongWen/english_env_everyday/2022/week_31.md

 - Convenience—The star configuration causes all network wiring to **converge（汇聚）** in a central location, typically in a wiring closet or server room.
 This central location makes it convenient for the network administrator to configure, **troubleshoot（解决重大问题、排除故障）**, and maintain the physical network connections.
 - Flexibility—Because each network node is attached via its own **dedicated（专用、献身）** cable, the star approach makes it very easy to add, move, or remove individual nodes from the network without affecting other nodes.
 - Intelligence—As manufacturers create increasingly smarter hub devices, star topologies can take advantage of the intelligence built into these devices, including centralized network management and advanced troubleshooting capabilities.
 Even if a network doesn’t use intelligent hubs today, having the physical star topology in place makes it possible to insert intelligent hubs in the future.

+## 07-27:

+**What Is TCP/IP?**

+​	TCP/IP refers to two network protocols (or methods of data transport) used on the Internet.
+They are Transmission Control Protocol and Internet Protocol, **respectively(分别地)**.
+These network protocols belong to a larger collection of protocols, or a protocol suite.
+These are collectively referred to as the TCP/IP suite.
+Protocols within the TCP/IP suite work together to provide data transport on the Internet.
+In other words, these protocols provide nearly all services available to today’s Net surfer.
+Some of those services include:

+- Transmission of electronic mail
+- File transfers
+- Usenet news delivery
+- Access to the World Wide Web

+There are two classes of protocol within the TCP/IP suite.
+They are:

+- The network-level protocol

+- The application-level protocol

+​	Network-level protocols manage the **discrete（分离、分别）** mechanics of data transfer.
+These protocols are typically invisible to the user and operate deep **beneath（在下层）** the surface of the system.
+For example, the IP protocol provides packet delivery of the information sent between the user and remote machines.
+It does this based on a variety of information, most **notably（明显的）** the IP address of the two machines.
+Based on this and other information, IP guarantees that the information will be routed to its intended destination.
+Throughout this process, IP interacts with other network-level protocols engaged in data transport.
+Short of 1 using network utilities (perhaps a sniffer or other device that reads IP datagrams), the user will never see IP’s work on the system.
+Conversely, application-level protocols are visible to the user in some measure.
+For example, File Transfer Protocol (FTP) is visible to the user.
+The user requests a connection to another machine to transfer a file, the connection is established, and the transfer begins.
+During the transfer, a portion of the exchange between the user’s machine and the remote machine is visible (**primarily（主要的）** error messages and status reports on the transfer itself, for example, how many bytes of the file have been transferred at any given moment).
+For the moment, this explanation will suffice: TCP/IP refers to a collection of protocols that facilitate communication between machines over the Internet (or other networks running TCP/IP).

+**The History of TCP/IP**

+​	In 1969, the Defense Advanced Research Projects Agency (DARPA) **commissioned（受委托）** development of a network over which its research centers might communicate.
+Its **chief concern** was this network’s capability to **withstand（承受住）** a nuclear attack.
+In short, if the Soviet Union launched a nuclear attack, it was **imperative（必要得）** that the network remain intact to facilitate communication.
+The design of this network had several other requisites, the most important of which was this: It had to operate independently of any centralized control.
+Thus, if one machine was destroyed (or 10, or 100), the network would remain impervious.
+The prototype for this system emerged quickly, based in part on research done in 1962 and 1963.
+That prototype was called ARPANET.
+ARPANET reportedly worked well, but was subject to **periodic（阶段性得）** system crashes.
+Furthermore, long-term expansion of that network proved costly.
+A search was initiated for a more reliable set of protocols; that search ended in the mid-1970s with the development of TCP/IP.
+TCP/IP had significant advantages over other protocols.
+For example, TCP/IP was lightweight (it required **meager（贫乏、微博）** network resources).
+Moreover, TCP/IP could be implemented at much lower cost than the other choices then available.
+Because of these advantages, TCP/IP became exceedingly popular.
+In 1983, TCP/IP was integrated into release 4.2 of Berkeley Software Distribution (BSD) UNIX.
+Its integration into commercial forms of UNIX soon followed, and TCP/IP was established as the Internet standard.
+It has remained so (as of this writing).
+As more users **flock to（聚集）** the Internet, however, TCP/IP is being reexamined.
+More users translate to greater network load.
+To **ease（减轻）** that network load and offer greater speeds of data transport, some researchers have suggested implementing TCP/IP via satellite transmission.
+Unfortunately, such research has thus far produced **dismal（忧郁）** results.
+TCP/IP is apparently unsuitable for this implementation.
+Today, TCP/IP is used for many purposes, not just the Internet.
+For example, intranets are often built using TCP/IP.
+In such environments, TCP/IP can offer significant advantages over other networking protocols.
+One such advantage is that TCP/IP works on a wide variety of hardware and operating systems.
+Thus, one can quickly and easily create a heterogeneous network using TCP/IP.
+Such a network might have Macs, IBM compatibles, and so on.
+Each of these can communicate with its peers using a common protocol suite.
+For this reason, since it was first introduced in the 1970s, TCP/IP has remained extremely popular.

+**What Platforms Support TCP/IP?**

+​	 Most platforms support TCP/IP.
+However, the quality of that support can vary.
+Today, most mainstream operating systems have native TCP/IP support (that is, TCP/IP support that is built into the standard operating system distribution).
+However, older operating systems on some platforms lack such native support.
+Table 10B-1 describes TCP/IP support for various platforms.
+If a platform has native TCP/IP support, it is labeled as such.
+If not, the name of a TCP/IP application is provided.
+Platforms that do not natively support TCP/IP can still implement it through the use of proprietary or third-party TCP/IP programs.
+In these instances, third-party products can offer varied functionality.
+Some offer very good support and others offer **marginal（微不足道）** support.
+For example, some third-party products provide the user with only basic TCP/IP.
+For most users, this is sufficient.
+(They simply want to connect to the Net, get their mail, and enjoy easy networking.)
+In contrast, certain third-party TCP/IP implementations are comprehensive.
+These may allow manipulation of compression, methods of transport, and other features common to the typical UNIX TCP/IP implementation.
+Widespread third-party support for TCP/IP has been around for only a few years.
+Several years ago, for example, TCP/IP support for DOS boxes was very slim.
+One interesting point about non-native, third-party TCP/IP implementations is this: Most of them do not provide servers within their distributions.
+Thus, although a user can connect to remote machines to transfer a file, the user’s machine cannot accept such a request.
+For example, a Windows 3.11 user using TCPMAN cannot—without installing additional software—accept a file-transfer request from a remote machine.

+**How Does TCP/IP Work?**

+​	TCP/IP operates through the use of a protocol stack.
+This stack is the sum total of all protocols necessary to complete a single transfer of data between two machines.
+(It is also the path that data takes to get out of one machine and into another.)
+The stack is broken into layers, five of which are of concern here.
+To grasp this layer concept, examine Figure 10B-1.
+After data has passed through the process illustrated in Figure 10B-1, it travels to its destination on another machine or network.
+There, the process is executed in reverse (the data first meets the physical layer and **subsequently（随后）** travels its way up the stack).
+Throughout this process, a complex system of error checking is employed both on the originating and destination machine.

+​	Each layer of the stack can send data to and receive data from its **adjoining（邻接）** layer.
+Each layer is also associated with multiple protocols.
+At each tier of the stack, these protocols are hard at work, providing the user with various services.

+**TCP/IP Is the Internet**

+​	TCP/IP basically comprises the Internet itself.
+It is a complex collection of protocols, many of which remain invisible to the user.
+On most Internet servers, a minimum of these protocols exist:

+- Transmission Control Protocol
+- Internet Protocol
+- Internet Control Message Protocol
+- Address Resolution Protocol
+- File Transfer Protocol
+- The Telnet1 protocol
+- The Gopher2 protocol
+- Network News Transfer Protocol
+- Simple Mail Transfer Protocol
+-  Hypertext Transfer Protocol

+​	These are only a handful of the protocols run on the Internet.
+There are actually hundreds of them.
+Better than half of the primary protocols have had one or more security holes.
+In essence, the Internet was designed as a system with multiple avenues of communication.
+Each protocol is one such avenue.
+As such, there are hundreds of ways to move data across the Net.
+Until recently, utilizing these protocols called for accessing them one at a time.
+That is, to arrest a Gopher session and start a Telnet session, the user had to physically terminate the Gopher connection.
+The HTTP browser changed all that and granted the average user much greater power and functionality.
+Indeed, FTP, Telnet, NNTP3 , and HTTP are all available at the click of a button.